evylang/evy/docs/syntax_by_example.md

         print "key pressed"
     end

-Evy can only handle a limited set of events, such as key presses, mouse movements, or periodic screen redraws.
+Evy can only handle a limited set of events, such as key presses, pointer movements, or periodic screen redraws.

 ### Event handlers with parameters